The congruence subgroup property for the hyperelliptic modular group: the open surface case: Introduction

 The natural morphism $\cH_{g,n+1}\ra\cH_{g,n}$ (forgetting the last marked point) is naturally isomorphic to the universal $n$-punctured, genus $g$ curve over $\cH_{g,n}$ and the fiber over any closed point $[C]\in\cH_{g,n}$ is diffeomorphic to $S_{g,n}$.
 Identifying its fundamental group with $\Pi_{g,n}$, we get, as above, a faithful topological monodromy representation:

 Instead, the faithfulness of the corresponding algebraic monodromy representation:

 is a much deeper statement, equivalent to the congruence subgroup property for $H_{g,n}$.

-The main result of this paper is that $\hat{\rho}_{g,n}$ is faithful for all $2g-2+n>0$.
-In particular, we prove that the congruence subgroup property holds for the genus $2$ Teichm\"uller modular group (for genus $0$ and $1$, this has been proved by Asada in \cite{Asada}).
+The main result of this paper is that $\hat{\rho}_{g,n}$ is faithful for all $g$ and $n$ such that $g\geq 1$ and $n\geq 1$.
+In particular, we prove that the congruence subgroup property holds for the genus $2$ Teichm\"uller modular group for $n\geq 1$ (the genus $0$ and $1$ cases have been proved by Asada in \cite{Asada}).